Vince Guaraldi: Mainstream success

 In 1964, Guaraldi experimented with Latin jazz and orchestral arrangements in The Latin Side of Vince Guaraldi, enlisting arranger Jack Weeks.
 Around this time, Guaraldi was commissioned to compose a jazz-infused mass for San Francisco's Grace Cathedral.
 Incorporating Latin influences and waltz tempos, the performance was recorded on May 21, 1965, and released as At Grace Cathedral.

-By 1965, tensions with Fantasy Records escalated when Guaraldi discovered he was receiving only five per cent of record sales, a rate he later described as "parsimonious" and sometimes even lower.
+By 1965, tensions with Fantasy Records escalated when Guaraldi discovered he was receiving only 5% of record sales, a rate he later described as "parsimonious" and sometimes even lower.
 He initiated legal action to sever ties with Fantasy, prompting a countersuit.
 In 1967, after Fantasy was acquired by Saul Zaentz, both parties dropped their lawsuits, allowing Guaraldi to become an independent artist.
-Following the settlement, Guaraldi secured improved financial terms, including 50 per cent of the re-broadcast and publishing royalties for compositions recorded prior to the agreement, and 75 per cent for new works composed thereafter.
-Royalties were distributed quarterly, with Guaraldi's longtime associate Barry Mineah managing the accounting for the remainder of his career.
-(Decades later, in 2011, his children sued Fantasy's parent company, Concord Music, alleging financial misrepresentation and unpaid royalties exceeding $2 million between 2005 and 2010.)
+Following the settlement, Guaraldi secured improved financial terms, including 50% of the re-broadcast and publishing royalties for compositions recorded prior to the agreement, and 75% for new works composed thereafter.
+(In 2011, his children sued Fantasy's parent company, Concord Music, alleging financial misrepresentation and unpaid royalties exceeding $2 million between 2005 and 2010.)

 During this transitional period, Guaraldi launched his own label, D & D Records, named after his children, David and Dia.
 In December 1967, he released his sole album under the imprint, Vince Guaraldi with the San Francisco Boys Chorus.

 Compositions for Charles Schulz's Peanuts

-Guaraldi composed music scores for the first sixteen Peanuts television specials plus one feature film, and was responsible for their signature theme, "Linus and Lucy".
+Guaraldi composed music scores for the first fifteen Peanuts television specials plus one feature film, and was responsible for their signature theme, "Linus and Lucy".